 Klingerman et al (2014) Second-generation antipsychotics cause a rapid switch to fat oxidation that is required for survival in C57BL/6J mice.
 Schizophr Bull 40 327 PMID: 23328157

 Do you know of a great paper that uses Astemizole from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Astemizole